HEASARC/xspec_localmodels/thcomp/README.md

-# ThCompc: Thermally comptonized continuum
+# ThComp: Thermally comptonized continuum

 ## Description

-ThCompc is a replacement for the nthcomp model (Zdziarski et al. 1996, MNRAS, 283, 193).
+ThComp is a replacement for the nthcomp model (Zdziarski et al. 1996, MNRAS, 283, 193).
 It agrees much better than nthcomp with actual Monte Carlo spectra from Comptonization, see Zdziarski et al. (2019, arXiv:1910.04535) for details.
 See Nied{\'z}wiecki et al. (2019, MNRAS, 485, 2942) for analogous comparison with nthcomp, showing substantial discrepancies.
-ThCompc describes spectra from Comptonization by thermal electrons emitted by a spherical source with the sinusoidal-like spatial distribution of the seed photons (as in compST, Sunyaev & Titarchuk 1980, A&A, 86, 121).
+ThComp describes spectra from Comptonization by thermal electrons emitted by a spherical source with the sinusoidal-like spatial distribution of the seed photons (as in compST, Sunyaev & Titarchuk 1980, A&A, 86, 121).
 It is a convolution